element-hq/element-android/README.md

 # SchildiChat for Android

-SchildiChat is an Android Matrix Client based on [Element](https://github.com/vector-im/riotX-android).
+SchildiChat for Android is a Matrix Client based on [Element Android](https://github.com/vector-im/element-android).

-Compared to the Element app, SchildiChat features following changes:
+Compared to Element, SchildiChat features following changes:
 - A unified chat list for both direct and group chats
 - Optional message bubbles
 - Follows the system setting for dark/light mode